Engineering Head and WordPress Expert

 Commitment to Your Project’s Success

-I commit and help your project across the finish line: Starting a new project is exciting, but if you’ve been there, you know how hard it is to ship it.
-It may be perfectionism, or scope creep, or your cat accidentally deletes everything from your computer 🐈.
-In the past, I’ve helped big projects to cross the finish line no matter what.
-Like the GravityForm.com redesign in 2021, several major Gravity Forms add-ons’ initial releases, including PayPal Checkout and Mollie, also most recently, I pushed the launch for CosmicGiant OTP add-on along with Client Portal Five.
+I commit to helping your project cross the finish line.
+Starting a new project is exciting, but if you’ve been there, you know how hard it is to ship it.
+It may be perfectionism, scope creep, or your cat accidentally deleting everything from your computer.
+In the past, I’ve helped big projects cross the finish line no matter what.
+Like the GravityForms.com redesign in 2021, several major Gravity Forms add-ons’ initial releases, including PayPal Checkout and Mollie, and in 2024, I pushed the launch for CosmicGiant OTP add-on along with Client Portal Five.

 Ready to Collaborate?

 If you’re interested in working with me, especially to ship your first WordPress plugin, shoot me an email at yoren [at] 1fix.io, and we can go from there.
-Or if you fancy a physical meetup, I now live in Tokyo, Japan, and sometimes I travel back to my hometown Taipei, Taiwan, we can always grab a drink and chat.
+Or if you fancy a physical meetup, I now live in Tokyo, Japan, and sometimes I travel back to my hometown Taipei, Taiwan; we can always grab a drink and chat.

 Oh and if you still call that thing “Twitter”, please definitely follow me and I will follow you back.